 The governments of Canada, Chile, Israel, Ecuador and Germany are also citing the threat of (or actually implementing) compulsory licensing to provide access to medicines, vaccines, diagnostic kits and other medical tools for COVID19.
 The battleground is obviously becoming reminiscent of historical patent tussles in medicines, like with HIV or cancer drugs.

-David Ridley of Duke University has proposed using priority review vouchers for innovation in rare paediatric diseases or neglected diseases.
+David Ridley of Duke University has proposed using priority review vouchers2 for innovation in rare paediatric diseases or neglected diseases.

 Others, like the Drugs for Neglected Diseases Initiative, have suggested patent pools.
 In fact, Costa Rica has just announced a patent pool for COVID-19 with the support of Unitaid.
 But these recommendations remain piecemeal, far from being the go-to generalisable policy template to solve market failures in biopharmaceutical contexts.